 In this workshop we;

-• Consider both personal and professional goals for future growth
+- Create either a personal or professional goals for future growth

 In this workshop we;